quantumlib/Cirq/docs/dev/style.md

 To keep import statements sorted in a consistent way across Cirq source code files, we follow the sorting conventions implemented in the program [isort](https://pypi.org/project/isort/) version 6.0 and higher.
-A number of editors and IDEs provide an integration with `isort`; Cirq also comes with a command-line script to that will run both a code formatter and `isort`:
+A number of editors and IDEs provide an integration with `isort`; Cirq also comes with a command-line script that will run both a code formatter and `isort`:

 ```shell
 cd ROOT-OF-YOUR-LOCAL-CIRQ-REPO